Mediation is an informal, confidential process.

-Online public service,from 2004-2014, I served as Dementia Expert for Carepathways.
-AskKaren was an online column for families worldwide to reach out about their caregiving and conflict concerns with dementia though an online public forum.
+Online public service,from 2004-2014, as Dementia Expert for Carepathways, AskKaren was an online column for families worldwide to reach out about their caregiving and conflict concerns with dementia though an online public forum.
 The public service became a venue for long term care staff.
 The information validated what we know and what we need to know about dementia care stress and conflict within dementia care environments for action.
 Today, mediation is widely recognized as a trusted service option for family care and conflict issues.
-Demand for online mediation has escalated due to Covid-19 and transitions have been seamless.
+Demand for online mediation escalated due to Covid-19 and transitions have been seamless.
+Convenience of service supports client satisfaction.

 Click here for related articles on published on Mediate.com

 Mediation is different than other alternative dispute resolution processes in the following ways.